cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 }
 ```

-Once that step is completed, the state property in the Vuex store should look like this:
+Once you complete this step, the state property in the Vuex store looks like this:

 ``` JavaScript
 state: {